KEY POINTS

 DIAGNOSIS

-• Normal: 400 micrograms or less of copper per gram of liver.
+• Normal: Up to 400 micrograms of copper per gram of liver.

 TREATMENT